-Prescribing POM-Vs
+Prescribing POM-Vs and veterinary medicinal products under the cascade

-This section provides guidance on what it means to have an animal under your care and what is required when carrying out a clinical assessment before prescribing POM-Vs. This section also includes a requirement for veterinary surgeons to be able, on a 24/7 basis, to physically examine animals under their care, or attend the premises in the case of production animals, equines, farmed aquatic animals and game, should it become necessary.
+This section provides guidance on what it means to have an animal under your care and what is required when carrying out a clinical assessment before prescribing POM-Vs and veterinary medicinal products under the cascade.
+This section also includes a requirement for veterinary surgeons to be able, on a 24/7 basis, to physically examine animals under their care, or attend the premises in the case of production animals, equines, farmed aquatic animals and game, should it become necessary.

-- 4.9 According to the Veterinary Medicines Regulations 2013 (VMRs), to prescribe POM-Vs, a veterinary surgeon must carry out a clinical assessment of the animal and the animal must be under their care.
-The terms 'clinical assessment' and 'under...care' are not defined by the VMRs, however the RCVS has interpreted them in the following way. - 4.10 An animal is under a veterinary surgeon's care when the veterinary surgeon is given, and accepts, responsibility for the health of an animal (or a herd, flock or group of animals) whether generally, or by undertaking a specific procedure or test, or by prescribing a course of treatment.
+4.12 To prescribe POM-Vs or veterinary medicinal products under the cascade a veterinary surgeon is required to carry out a clinical assessment of the animal and the animal must be under their care.
+The terms 'clinical assessment' and 'under...care' are not defined by the VMRs, however the RCVS has interpreted them in the following way.

+4.13 An animal is under a veterinary surgeon's care when the veterinary surgeon is given, and accepts, responsibility for the health of an animal (or a herd, flock or group of animals) whether generally, or by undertaking a specific procedure or test, or by prescribing a course of treatment.

 Responsibility for an animal may be given by the owner, client or keeper, statute or other authority.
 A veterinary surgeon who has an animal under their care must be able, on a 24/7 basis, to physically examine the animal, or visit the premises in the case of production animals, equines, farmed aquatic animals and game.
 Veterinary surgeons should also be prepared to carry out any necessary investigation in the event that animals taken under their care do not improve, suffer an adverse reaction or deteriorate.
-Veterinary surgeons should provide this service within an appropriate timeframe depending on the circumstances, which could be immediately. - 4.11 Where a veterinary surgeon is not able to provide this service set out in paragraph 4.10 themselves, another veterinary service provider may do so on their behalf.
+Veterinary surgeons should provide this service within an appropriate timeframe depending on the circumstances, which could be immediately.

+4.14 Where a veterinary surgeon is not able to provide the service set out in paragraph 4.13 themselves, another veterinary service provider may do so on their behalf.
 It is the veterinary surgeon's responsibility to make these arrangements and it is not sufficient for the client to be registered at another practice.
 This arrangement should be in line with paragraphs 3.4 -3.6 of Chapter 3: 24-hour emergency first-aid and pain relief, made in advance before veterinary services are offered and confirmed in writing as part of the conditions of service agreed by the client.
-Veterinary surgeons should provide clients with full details of this arrangement, including relevant telephone numbers, location details, when the service is available and the nature of service provided. - 4.12 Where an animal is under the care of more than one veterinary surgeon, those veterinary surgeons should keep each other informed of any relevant clinical information (see Chapter 5: Communication between professional colleagues for further guidance on mutual clients). - 4.13 A clinical assessment is any assessment which provides the veterinary surgeon with enough information to diagnose and prescribe safely and effectively.
-A clinical assessment may include a physical examination, however this may not be necessary in every case.
+Veterinary surgeons should provide clients with full details of this arrangement and make this information publicly available, including relevant telephone numbers, location details, when the service is available, and the nature of service provided.

+4.15 Where an animal is under the care of more than one veterinary surgeon, those veterinary surgeons should keep each other informed of any relevant clinical information (see Chapter 5: Communication between professional colleagues for further guidance on mutual clients).

+4.16 A clinical assessment is any assessment which provides the veterinary surgeon with enough information to diagnose and prescribe safely and effectively.
+A clinical assessment may include a physical examination; however, this may not be necessary in every case.